 Day 4: Take some time to explore Ålesund and discover its Art Nouveau architecture.
 You could pop by the Atlantic Sea Park and the Fjellstua mountain viewpoint.

 Day 5: On this day, the fjords truly take centre stage.
 As you sail towards Geirangerfjord, you’ll be able to see the soaring mountains and dramatic waterfalls of the region, including the famed Seven Sisters and Bridal Veil.
 In the evening, return to Ålesund.

 Day 6: From Ålesund, head down to Bergen.
 You can spend time by the old wharf of Bryggen, an important heritage site in the city.

 Day 7: You have another day in Bergen.
 Head to the Edvard Grieg Museum or take in the spectacular panoramic views from Mount Fløyen.

-Day 8: Depart from Bergen and get ready for some thrills as you travel from Voss down the hairpin bends of Stalheimskleiva.
-Once you’ve caught your breath, embark on a short fjord cruise to Flåm, and see the UNESCO-listed Nærøyfjord, the narrowest fjord in all of Europe.
+Day 8: Depart from Bergen travelling all the way to Voss.
+Then you'll embark on a short fjord cruise to Flåm, and see the UNESCO-listed Nærøyfjord, the narrowest fjord in all of Europe.

 Day 9: In Flåm you can explore and hike around the village.
 Later, you'll take on the glorious Flåm Railway trip, a 900-metre (3,000 feet), picture-perfect ride up to Myrdal Station.
 Here, you’ll change trains, and be taken over the magnificent mountainous terrain of Norway, all the way to Oslo.